 When we hyperventilate during a panic attack we breathe out too much CO2, stopping our bodies from absorbing oxygen and making us feel dizzy, faint, tight in the chest and numb in the limbs.

 To help stop a panic attack close your mouth, pinch your nose and hold your breath for a few seconds.
 Resist the urge to gulp down air when you let go of your nose.
 Repeat until your breath has settled.
 Move about to help release the adrenaline that is in your body.

 You will need a paper bag; do not use a plastic bag.
 Take a long deep breath out and place the paper bag over your nose and mouth.
 Breathe gently in and out, re-breathing the used air in the bag, which is carbon dioxide rich.
 Re-breathing the used air will redress the imbalance of carbon dioxide in the blood and stop panic symptoms from developing further.

 This breathing method was designed to overcome asthma symptoms.
-If you are an habitual over breather learning this method will correct your breathing in the long term.
+If you are a habitual over-breather learning this method will correct your breathing in the long term.
 Find a practitioner on http://www.buteyko.com

-Practice this exercise twice a day, starting at 3 minutes per practice session.
+Practise this exercise twice a day, starting at three minutes per practise session.
 You will eventually be able to do this exercise whilst watching TV, using the computer or other activities.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.

 Julie Sale is a UKCP Registered Psychotherapist and COSRT Accredited Sex and Relationship Psychotherapist.
 She co-Directs Local Counselling Centre a counselling service supporting the Herts, Beds and Bucks communities.… Read more

 To book an appointment, please get in contact: